 Though it fluctuates from year to year, the total number of Americans that wind up in the emergency room during that month-long stretch is usually roughly 10,000, or about three injuries per 100,000 people.
 That isn’t a ton, but it still seems like a lot, given the fact that we don’t seem to learn from the mistakes of others in previous years.
 But that’s a soapbox for a different day.

 What caught my eye about the stats wasn’t how many people this was happening to year after year, but to whom.
-Last year, 64% of all injuries were to males.
+In 2018, 64% of all injuries were to males.
 The year before that, it was 70%.
 Prior to that, it was 61%, and in the two years before that, male victims made up 61 and 74% of those treated, respectively.
 This isn’t a badge of honor anyone wants to wear, and I can’t say I’m surprised about who’s wearing it, but these numbers do pique my curiosity.
 If women outnumber men in the US (even if only slightly), and shooting off fireworks is something that anyone–male or female–can do, why is it that males of all ages are consistently nearly twice as likely to end up in the emergency room as women?
 I needed an answer other than “BeCaUsE mEn R dUmB!!”

-Perhaps the most straightforward answer to our question is that males end up in the emergency room because the act of shooting off fireworks when you don’t know what you’re doing is risky.
+Perhaps the most straightforward answer to this question is that males end up in the emergency room because the act of shooting off fireworks when you don’t know what you’re doing is risky.
 There’s an allure to that.
 Males, particularly those in their teens and early 20s, are way more prone than females in the same age range to take risks (extreme sports, driving too fast, having unprotected sex, etc.) and suffer higher mortality rates because of it.
 I think the better question to ask is: “Why are males so drawn to risk?”
 I submit to you: evolution.